francoisgeorgy/BS2-Web/README.md

 Currently, only **Chrome 43+** and **Opera 44+** support this standard.
 This app will therefore _not_ work in Firefox, Safari or IE.

+The Chrome browser is highly recommended.

+This app has mainly be tested with Chrome on a MacBook pro running OS X 10.11.
+Some tests has been done with success with Chrome under Linux Mint 17.1.
+The application has never been tested under Windows.
+Any Windows feedback is welcomed.

 Still under active development.
 Feel free to log bugs/issues.